-Using the summer to explore science: Max Planck Institutes from Hamburg to Munich offer courses specifically for external participants and will reach about 900 young scientists from master’s students to postdocs this year.
+Using the summer to explore science: Max Planck Institutes from Hamburg to Rome offer courses specifically for external participants and will reach about 900 young scientists from master’s students to postdocs this year.

 The concept originating from the USA where universities run summer schools during the period when there are no lectures has also been adopted by the Max Planck Institutes.
 While they are not universities, these courses allow them to open themselves up to young academics and provide an insight into research.
 Often organized through International Max Planck Research Schools (IMPRS) to provide courses for doctoral students and in conjunction with cooperation partners, over 15 such specialized courses will be offered this summer.

 Wide range of courses